 There are a couple of main ways you can use a staging site.
 One way is to develop on a staging site and then migrate to a production site, prior to going live.
 Another way is to clone a production site so you can test a new version of MemberMouse or something else before deploying it in a production environment.
-In no circumstances should a staging server database ever be migrated over to an already live production database.
+If you intend to clone a production site to a staging server, make sure to read This Article first!
+Also, in no circumstances should a staging server database ever be migrated over to an already live production database.

 Prior to migrating your site, you should upgrade the MemberMouse plugin on your staging site to the latest version.
 This will ensure that there's no discrepancy between the tables when you go to migrate to your live site.

 For general information about moving a site from one URL to another, see the "Moving Directories on Your Existing Server" section of this documentation provided by WordPress:

 Below we'll add some specific details you'll want to keep in mind specifically related to MemberMouse.

 When you're ready to go live on your new site, the following steps should be done all at once and at a time when you can take your live site offline until the migration is completed:

 1. Do a database dump from your staging site and move all tables over to your new server.
 Generally speaking, all database tables would be copied over in a migration.
 For your information: All MemberMouse data is stored in tables prefixed with

 mm_ .
 Core pages are linked to WordPress pages and WordPress content is stored in the